 Check Your Eligibility

-Discover the bladder control supplies covered by your Medicaid plan.
+Discover the continence care essentials available through your Medicaid plan.

-Types of Urinary Incontinence
+What Types of Urinary Incontinence Can Develop From Diabetes?

-Urge Incontinence: Having a sudden, intense urge to urinate followed by an involuntary loss of urine.
+Urge Incontinence: Having a sudden, intense urge to urinate, followed by an involuntary loss of urine.
 You may also need to urinate frequently, even during the night.

 Overflow Incontinence: The frequent or constant dribbling of urine due to not being able to empty your bladder completely.